The Cousins in Clay are Bruce Gholson, Samantha Henneke, and Michael Kline.

 In 2008 he joined his pottery friends, Samantha Henneke and Bruce Gholson of Bulldog Pottery, to form Cousins in Clay, a biannual pottery sales event in Seagrove and in Bakersville.

 Michael is a member of the Penland Potters guild.
 He lives in Bakersville, North Carolina and is married to goldsmith Stacey Lane.
-Stacey and Michael they have two daughters, Evelyn and Lillian.
+Stacey and Michael have two daughters, Evelyn and Lillian.